apache/flink-cdc/docs/content/docs/connectors/mysql.md

 ## Dependencies

 Since MySQL Connector's GPLv2 license is incompatible with Flink CDC project, we can't provide MySQL connector in prebuilt connector jar packages.
-You may need to configure the following dependencies manually.
+You may need to configure the following dependencies manually, and pass it with `--jar` argument of Flink CDC CLI when submitting YAML pipeline jobs.

 <div class="wy-table-responsive">
 <table class="colwidths-auto docutils">